-The governing board will ensure that the use of appropriate filters and monitoring systems does not lead to 'over blocking' - unreasonable restrictions as to what pupils can be taught with regards to online teaching and safeguarding.
+The E-safety Lead and teachers will ensure that the use of appropriate filters and monitoring systems does not lead to 'over blocking' - unreasonable restrictions as to what pupils can be taught with regards to online teaching and safeguarding.

 Any requests by staff for websites to be added or removed from the filtering list must be first authorised by the head teacher.